 Graduate Research Fellow

-Ángel G. Muñoz is a Graduate Research Fellow in climate sciences at IRI and a PhD student in the Columbia University Department of Earth and Environmental Sciences (DEES).
+Ángel G. Muñoz has a PhD in climate sciences (Columbia University, Department of Earth and Environmental Sciences - DEES).
 After graduating from the Universidad del Zulia with a BS in physics, Muñoz pursued an MS in fundamental physics (numerical general relativity) in Universidad de Los Andes.
-He also holds a MA from DEES, with research focusing on climate extreme events in southeastern South America.
+He holds a MA and a MPhil from DEES, with research focusing on climate extreme events, predictability and cross-timescale interference.
 Before arriving at the IRI in 2011, he was associate professor in the Department of Physics of Universidad del Zulia, and acted as deputy director and then coordinator of the Geosciences Area at the Center for Scientific Modeling (CMC), in Venezuela.
 At the CMC he helped create the Latin American Observatory, a regional partnership aimed at improving regional capacities and networking to provide useful, climate-smart products for decision-makers in Latin American countries.
 The Observatory offered him the opportunity to work directly with decision-makers on different projects for the Interamerican Development Bank; the United Nations; the World Bank; Comunidad Andina de Naciones; the Environmental Ministry of Ecuador; and the national weather services of Ecuador, Peru, Colombia, Bolivia, Chile, and Panama.

 Muñoz’s research interests include